 Our research focuses on the development of decentralized waste treatment solutions that can be scaled to meet the needs of a variety of resource-constrained environments.
 In many disadvantaged communities around the world, in the United States, and in our home state of North Carolina, there is a lack of safe, effective and affordable sanitation solutions for the treatment of human waste and other contaminated wastewaters.
 Simultaneously, increasing urbanization and water scarcity contribute to the need for new approaches to how households and communities can recycle and reuse critical resources, such as water and energy.

-The Center for WaSH-AID leverages expertise from across Duke and our international partnerships to develop innovative technologies, business models and policy insights to address the global sanitation crisis.
-We are grounded in the belief that success will be enhanced by the ability of our team, partners and stakeholders to successfully transition technology-enabled solutions from the laboratory into the field and ultimately into successful products.
-Our team of engineers, scientists, economists, and policy experts work with industry partners and entrepreneurs to effectively accelerate solutions from ideas to demonstration to impactful products that can be commercialized in countries and regions of interest.
+The Center for WaSH-AID partners with experts at Duke and around the world to develop innovative technologies, business models and policy insights to address the global sanitation crisis.
+Our team of engineers, scientists, economists and policy experts work with industry partners and entrepreneurs to design user-centered technologies that are modular and scalable, capable of meeting the needs of various communities in countries and regions of interest.

 Current Projects Include:

 - Gates Foundation Reinvent the Toilet Challenge